-- A limited range of dental treatment is available under the State healthcare system.
+- A limited range of dental treatment is available under the state healthcare system.

 - A referral from a doctor is needed (except in emergencies).

-- Search for pharmacies (in German)
+- Search for pharmacies (in German).

-- Necessary ambulance travel is covered.
+- Medically necessary transport is covered.

 - Send your original receipts with your claim.
 Keep copies of anything you send for your records.

-- There is a fee for an in-patient stay in the hospital, which differs according to the state (in between €12.00 and €20.10 in 2015)
+- There is a fee for an in-patient stay in the hospital.
+This varies from one federal state to another (from €14,70 and €23,60 in 2020).

-There is a prescription fee: currently (in 2015): €5.55
+There is a prescription fee - currently (in 2020): €6,30

 Medical aids and devices

-- Insured persons have to pay cost sharing, which is generally 10% of the acquisition costs, and currently at least €31.00, or in the case of spectacles, €93.00 (2015)
+- If you are insured, you have to pay a share of the cost - generally 10% of the purchase costs, and currently at least €35,80, or for glasses, €107,40 (2020).

 Dialysis, oxygen & chemotherapy